castorfou/guillaume_blog_old/_posts/2021-02-05-learning-MIT-6.S191-2021.md

 RNN and implementation in TensorFlow.
 And NLP examples: next word problem. (and NLP concepts such as Vocabulary, Indexing, Embedding)

-And what we need for sequeence modeling:
+And what we need for sequence modeling:

 * handle variable-length sequences
 * track long-term dependencies
 * maintain information about order
-* share parameters accross the sequence
+* share parameters across the sequence

 Backpropagation through time and problem of exploding/vanishing gradients.